Lithium-Ion Battery (LiB) Manufacturing Landscape in India, Jan 2022

 The report also tracks the journey of battery adoption in India – lead-acid (LA) batteries, initially used in automotive and non-automotive applications, were superseded by LiB a few years ago.
 This was encouraged by the mushrooming of battery pack players from the industry’s end with an initial investment in assembly set-up a mere US$1.3m.
 In addition, government support allowing 100% foreign direct investment (FDI) and mandating manufacture of battery packs in India increased the growth.
 The same, however, has not been true for the key component of battery packs – cells.
 Until now, India was completely dependent on imports of cells from neighbouring countries like China owing to the unavailability of key raw materials and technological know-how.
 This led battery pack assemblers to bear the brunt of high cell prices, hoarding of cells in the hands of a few Chinese suppliers, availability of lower-grade cells, and non-availability of cells that can withstand higher temperatures specific to India.

 This report also highlights the challenges for the battery pack and cell manufacturing industry in India.
 End-use customers are wary of the battery pack Cell manufacturing costs in India in 2020 were the lowest among the U.S., Europe, even China and South Korea.
-Lithium-Ion Battery (LiB) Manufacturing Landscape in India 3 and battery management system (BMS) quality offered by local assemblers and hence safety issues arising out of this.
+Li Ion Battery (LiB) Manufacturing Landscape in India and battery management system (BMS) quality offered by local assemblers and hence safety issues arising out of this.
 Battery pack assemblers find the market unprofitable owing to single-digit EBITDA margins.
 In addition, cell manufacturing, though a lucrative opportunity, is laced with challenges ranging from unavailability of key raw materials to requirement of huge investments and absence of technological know-how.
 The report therefore suggests battery recycling as one of the alternate solutions to meet surging LiB demand.
 It will result in recovery of 90 per cent of lithium, cobalt, nickel, manganese, and graphite and put India on the path to a circular economy.

 Overall, however, as India already has huge cost advantages in battery assembly and software-driven BMS capabilities, it can also realise significant benefits through a vertically integrated value chain once lithium-ion cell manufacturing booms.
 For cell manufacturing and battery pack assembly, the future looks promising in India with the proviso that issues like battery standardization and battery safety issues are addressed and the industry and government work in sync.